 Registering a birth in the United Arab Emirates

-When your child is born in the United Arab Emirates, you must register the birth there.
-After local registration you could register the birth certificate in the Netherlands as well.
-You can acknowledge parentage of the child in the United Arab Emirates or in the Netherlands.
+When your child is born in the United Arab Emirates (UAE), you must register the birth there.
+If you live in the Netherlands, you must also register the foreign birth certificate with the municipality where you live.
+You can acknowledge parentage of the child in the Netherlands.

 Rules for registering a birth and choice of name